 This is a particular problem when there’s not much light in the scene because the camera will use a slower shutter speed to allow enough light in to expose the shot correctly.
 During this longer exposure time there’s more chance that you might move the phone.

-If you can’t hold the iPhone steady enough, use a tripod or steady your iPhone on a solid surface.
+If you can’t hold the iPhone steady enough, use an iPhone tripod or steady your phone on a solid surface.
 Then use the self-timer to fire the shutter without you having to touch the screen.
 You can also fire the shutter using the volume button on your Apple earbuds.

 5. Use Burst Mode For Moving Subjects